Board Minutes

 VII.
 Consideration of Action Items:

-B. Substitute Contracts.
-A recommendation to use the provided template when employing substitute personnel.
-Barry Farrell moved to approve the substitute employment agreement template as presented.
+F. Transportation Contracts.
+Fourteen (14) contracts were presented.
+Barry Farrell moved to approve the contracts as presented.
 Twila Brenneman seconded.
 Motion passed unanimously.

-I. Out-of-District Requests.
-Attendance agreement requests for seventeen students that reside in our district, attending another district.
-Twila Brenneman moved to acknowledge receipt of these attendance agreements.
-Nevada Hafer seconded.
+H. Out-of-District Requests.
+Attendance agreement for four (4) students that reside in our district, attending another district.
+Twila Brenneman moved to acknowledge the receipt of the attendance agreements.
+Barry Farrell seconded.
 Motion passed unanimously.
-Attendance agreement for one student that resides outside of our district, requesting Creston School as their school of choice.
-Barry Farrell moved to approve this attendance agreement.
+Thirty-six (36) requests for students residing in other districts and requesting Creston School District as their school of choice.
+Barry Farrell moved to approve these attendance agreements.
 Twila Brenneman seconded.
 Motion passed unanimously.

 VIII.
-Claims Approval.
-Nevada Hafer moved to approve the claims list as presented.
+Claims Approval – Consideration of Action.
+Twila Brenneman moved to approve the claims list as presented.
 Barry Farrell seconded.
 Motion passed unanimously.

 IX.
 Next Meeting Dates: